Skip to main content

 • Targets — icons indicating which websites/apps are blocked

-• Plan type — Stay Focused, Time Limit, Train Habits, or Screen Breaks
+• Plan type — Block, Time Limit, Session Limit, or Screen Breaks

 • Schedule — when the plan runs